valenting/valentin.gosu.se/_posts/2023-05-15-oblivious-http-setup.md

 ---
 layout: post
-title: "Setup an Oblivious HTTP gateway locally"
+title: "Setup a local Oblivious HTTP gateway"
 ---

 # What is Oblivious HTTP